This article has been updated on 21 June 2018.

 The use of OC, capsicum foam at protests in Victoria has skyrocketed.

 It is inevitable that many people in the vicinity including other police, can be severely affected.
-In some incidents up to 70 people were affected by spray at any one time.
+In some incidents up to 70 members of the public were affected by spray at any one time.

 Scarves, goggles, gas masks or handkerchiefs are used by journalists, media photographers, legal observers, street medics or bystanders.